chadikal/qa-case-study-powerpoint-addin/README.md

 # QA Case Study – PowerPoint Add-in Testing

+This case study demonstrates my approach to exploratory testing, bug reporting, and usability analysis on a real-world product.

+---

 ## Overview

 This project showcases an exploratory testing effort conducted on a PowerPoint add-in designed to enhance presentation creation through features such as assets management, agenda automation, and translation.